Game of the Century (college football): 1967 UCLA vs. USC

 November 18, 1967: The UCLA Bruins, ranked Number 1 in both polls, played the USC Trojans, ranked Number 2 in the coaches poll and 4 in the AP poll.
 The Bruins had senior quarterback Gary Beban as the leading Heisman Trophy candidate and the Trojans had junior running back O. J. Simpson also as a strong Heisman candidate in a showcase game for player of the year.
 This is widely regarded as the signature game in the UCLA–USC rivalry.
 The game would be broadcast live and in color in ABC's second season of covering college football.

-At the time, both teams played their home games at the Los Angeles Memorial Coliseum (and did so until 1982 when UCLA moved to the Rose Bowl stadium).
+At the time, both teams played their home games at the Los Angeles Memorial Coliseum.
 Both teams wore their home uniforms, as was their custom for this rivalry when they shared a common home field.
-This game was for the "championship of Los Angeles", for the championship of the AAWU conference (later the Pac-8 Conference, subsequently the Pac-10 Conference, now the Pac-12), and for Rose Bowl berth.
-This game was also for the national championship, since (for the final time) the final AP poll would be published before the bowl games.
-The loser would not only miss out on the national championship, but would not even go to a bowl game, since the AAWU's agreement with the Rose Bowl allowed only one school to represent the league in the postseason (this provision was not repealed until 1975).
+This game was for the "championship of Los Angeles", for the championship of the AAWU conference, and for Rose Bowl berth.
+This game was also for the wire service national championship, since the final AP poll would be published before the bowl games.
+The loser would not only miss out on the national championship, but would not even go to a bowl game, since the AAWU's agreement with the Rose Bowl allowed only one school to represent the league in the postseason.